kennethtran93/playtime/README.md

 1) convert to a trivial CI site;
 2) convert to a basic CI site (view templating);
 3) convert to a good CI site (using models)

+# 0-initial

+I cloned the repository, and set it up as a NetBeans project, git ignoring the NB metadata.

+I created a new local domain (diner.local) and configured httpd-vhosts.conf to map it to the cloned repo folder.

+I then copied the "retrodiner" template into the project's "public" folder, to match the starter repo for lab 3.